contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-In the implementation above, the provider `ReadMessageFromApi` requires the context to implement
-`HasField<symbol!("api_base_url")>` and `HasField<symbol!("auth_token")>`.
-To preserve the original behavior, we also have additional constraints that the field `api_base_url`
-needs to be of `String` type, and the field `auth_token` needs to have the same type as
+In the example above, the provider `ReadMessageFromApi` requires the context to implement `HasField<symbol!("api_base_url")>` and `HasField<symbol!("auth_token")>`.
+To preserve the original behavior, we add constraints ensuring that the `api_base_url` field is of type `String` and that the `auth_token` field matches the type of `Context::AuthToken`.

-`Context::AuthToken`.
-When using `get_field`, since there are two instances of `HasField` implemented in scope,
-we need to fully qualify the call to specify the field name that we want to access,
+When using `get_field`, since there are multiple `HasField` instances in scope, we need to fully qualify the field access to specify which field we want to retrieve.
+For example, we call `context.get_field(PhantomData::<symbol!("api_base_url")>)` to access the `api_base_url` field.
-such as `context.get_field(PhantomData::<symbol!("api_base_url")>)`.

-As we can see, the direct use of `HasField` may not necessary make the code simpler, and instead
-require more verbose specification of the fields.
-The direct use of `HasFields` also requires
-explicit specification of what the field types should be.
-Whereas in accessor traits like `HasAuthToken`, we can better specify that the method always
-return the abstract type `Self::AuthToken`, so one cannot accidentally read from different
-fields that happen to have the same underlying concrete type.

-By using `HasField` directly, the provider also makes it less flexible for the context to have
-custom ways of getting the field value.
-For example, instead of putting the `api_url` field
-directly in the context, we may want to put it inside another `ApiConfig` struct such as follows:
+However, while the direct use of `HasField` is possible, it does not necessarily simplify the code.
+In fact, it often requires more verbose specifications for each field.
+Additionally, using `HasField` directly necessitates explicitly defining the field types.
+In contrast, with custom accessor traits like `HasAuthToken`, we can specify that a method returns an abstract type like `Self::AuthToken, which prevents accidental access to fields with the same underlying concrete type.

+Using `HasField` directly also makes the provider less flexible if the context requires custom access methods.
+For instance, if we wanted to put the `api_base_url` field inside a separate `ApiConfig` struct, we would run into difficulties with `HasField`:

 ```rust
 pub struct Config {